anuragambuja/data-engineering-gcp/BigQuery.md

    -  A minimum of 100 slots is required for the flat-rate pricing which costs US$2,000 per month.
    -  Queries take up slots.
 If you're running multiple queries and run out of slots, the additional queries must wait until other queries finish in order to free up the slot.
 On demand pricing does not have this issue.
    -  The flat-rate pricing only makes sense when processing more than 400TB of data per month.
+- The cost of a query is always assigned to the active project from where the query is executed.

 When running queries on BQ, the top-right corner of the window will display an approximation of the size of the data that will be processed by the query.
 Once the query has run, the actual amount of processed data will appear in the _Query results_ panel in the lower half of the window.
 This can be useful to quickly calculate the cost of the query.